Vincent Bugliosi: Manson prosecution

 As a Los Angeles County Deputy District Attorney, Bugliosi came to national attention for prosecuting the seven murders that took place August 9–10, 1969, in which Sharon Tate, Jay Sebring, Abigail Folger, Wojciech Frykowski, Steven Parent, and Leno and Rosemary LaBianca were killed.

-Bugliosi successfully prosecuted Charles Manson, Charles "Tex" Watson, Susan Atkins, Patricia Krenwinkel, and Leslie Van Houten for these murders, and each was convicted.
-He was credited especially with gaining conviction of Manson, who had not been physically involved in the murders.
+Bugliosi successfully prosecuted Charles Manson, Tex Watson, Susan Atkins, Patricia Krenwinkel, and Leslie Van Houten for these murders, and each was convicted.
+He was credited especially with gaining conviction of Manson, who, although he had tied up the LaBiancas, had not been physically present during the actual murders.

 Political candidate

 In 1972, Bugliosi ran as a Democrat for Los Angeles County District Attorney against longtime incumbent Joseph Busch.
 Joseph Gellman was his legal counsel for this campaign.
 Bugliosi narrowly lost the campaign.
+His campaign was marred in controversy after his opponent organized a press conference where he presented Bugliosi's former milkman, Herbert H. Weisel, who claimed that Bugliosi had harassed him after he suspected that Weisel was having an affair with his wife.
+Bugliosi responded by claiming that Weisel had stolen $300 from his house.
+Mr. and Mrs. Weisel in turn sued Bugliosi and reportedly received $12,500 in compensation from Bugliosi for slander.
 Bugliosi ran again in 1976, after Busch died of a heart attack in 1975, but lost to interim District Attorney John Van de Kamp, who was incumbent.

 Private practice

 After leaving the Los Angeles district attorney's office in 1972, Bugliosi turned to private practice.
-He represented three criminal defendants, achieving acquittals for each of them—the most famous of which was Stephanie Stearns (referred to as "Jennifer Jenkins" in his book), whom he defended for the murder of Eleanor "Muff" Graham on Palmyra Atoll, a South Pacific island.
+He represented three criminal defendants, achieving acquittals for each of them.
+Possibly his most famous client was Stephanie Stearns (referred to as "Jennifer Jenkins" in Bugliosi's book And the Sea Will Tell), whom he successfully defended in her trial for the murder of Eleanor "Muff" Graham on Palmyra Atoll, a South Pacific island.